enkidevs/curriculum/python/core/syntax-and-numerical-operators/execution-order-of-arithmetic-operators.md

 | `*`, `/`, `//`, `%` | Multiplication, division, floor division, modulus |
 | `+`, `-`            | Addition, subtraction                             |

+Note that, for the same tier in the order, operators are executed left-to-right.
 ---

 ## Practice